bluffingo/OpenSB/README.md

 ## Questions

+### Where's Gamerappa?
+Gamerappa has been kicked for pedophilia. cheeseRox's new owner is John.

 ### Why use Twig?
 Why not just PHP?
 Twig literally makes HTML injection attacks a thing of the past.
 It's more short and concise than PHP's "templating" syntax, it supports layout inheritance and it allows for more code reuse and it's versatile for creating more frontends in the future.
 It's secure (it treats all variables as "unsafe" and automatically escapes them unless you explicitly mark them as safe), concise (its liquid-like syntax is shorter and way more appropriate for the context of templating) and fast (with caching enabled there's basically no overhead compared to not using Twig).